pdoehle/swc-notes/python.md

 - Let's look at the data for just one of the races.

-- We can use `grep` to filter out all the entries relating to State Question 793 concering Optometrists practicing in retail establishments.
+- We can use `grep` to filter out all the entries relating to State Question 793 concerning Optometrists practicing in retail establishments.

 ```bash
 $ grep "NO. 793" ok_results_cnty.csv